 Grace: I know.
 I can’t think of something, so I’m giving you a hard question that I can’t answer.

 Lorrie: I would go back to after the prank and I would tell him, “I know Dumbledore told you that you have to be silent.
 Keep going back to him, keep showing him what this is doing to you, and if he continues to be blocked off to you, find any other person that’s in on the secret that you can and keep talking to them until you find someone.
 Go to Madam Pomfrey.
 Go to Madam Pomfrey and say something.”

-Sarah: Did Madam Pomfrey know?
+Sawyer: Did Madam Pomfrey know?

 Lorrie: Yes, she’s the one who led Lupin to the Shrieking Shack every month.
 Everybody on the Hogwarts staff knew and was under silence.

-Sarah: Okay, I thought that you meant the vulture prank for a minute.
+Sawyer: Okay, I thought that you meant the vulture prank for a minute.

 Lorrie: Oh, sorry, no. The original high school prank that nobody got punished for and that Snape got silenced for.
 I would say, go to Madam Pomfrey and say, “Since that happened, I have lost this much sleep, I have had this many anxiety attacks, this is my catalogue of factual results.
 On the one hand, I don’t want to see those kids’ faces again, but on the other hand, this is how I feel about Dumbledore.”
 And just keep going to every single one of your teachers that you’re not violating confidentiality about speaking to until— it might not work.
 Dumbledore still might not listen, but he was being obedient.
 Dumbledore told him, “Do not speak of this,” and he didn’t.
 And they all suffered for it.

 Grace: It just festered and turned into something much worse.